-- (3) The highest exterior wall line, equivalent to the structural top plate, [shall] must not exceed a height limit of 30 feet.
-This excludes gable ends above the structural plate line; - (4) The building must be sited a minimum of 20 feet from any property line in common with a zoning lot in a residential district.
-The distance between any three-story buildings [shall] must be at least 30 feet; - (5) The building [shall] must not exceed a height limit of 34 feet; and - (6) The exemption will not adversely detract from the surrounding neighborhood character. - (e) If a private roadway abuts a neighboring property, with a setback less than the front yard required in the underlying zoning district of the abutting property, then either a wall [shall] must be constructed or landscaped buffering [shall] must be installed along the roadway, or a combination of a wall and landscaping, subject to the approval of the director. - (f) [Maximum] The maximum building area [shall be] is 50 percent of the total land area for the project.
-Maximum building area for any zoning lot of record may be more than 50 percent in response to design considerations, but [in no event shall] must not exceed 80 percent. - (g) Yards and height setbacks abutting the boundaries of the entire cluster development site [shall] must not be less than minimum requirements for the underlying zoning district.
-Additionally, the front yard for all zoning lots fronting public streets [shall] must not be less than the front yard requirement of the underlying zoning district. - (h) The director may establish supplemental design guidelines further illustrating the above site design standards."
+- (f) [Maximum] The maximum building area [shall be] is 50 percent of the total land area for the project.
+Maximum building area for any zoning lot of record may be more than 50 percent in response to design considerations, but [in no event shall] must not exceed 80 percent; - (g) Yards and height setbacks abutting the boundaries of the entire cluster development site [shall] must not be less than minimum requirements for the underlying zoning district.
+Additionally, the front yard for all zoning lots fronting public streets [shall] must not be less than the front yard requirement of the underlying zoning district; and - (h) The director may establish supplemental design guidelines further illustrating the above site design standards."

-SECTION 45.
-Section 21-8.50-4, Revised Ordinances of Honolulu 1990, is amended to read as follows:
+SECTION 49.
+Section 21-8.50-4, Revised Ordinances of Honolulu 2021, is amended to read as follows:

-"Sec.
-21-8.50-4 Planned development housing (PD-H).
+"§ 21-8.50-4 Planned development housing (PD-H).